 There’s no doubt that tracking team member performance is important.
 Talented team members will want feedback to help them grow and improve, but beyond that, it simply makes sense to keep track of what’s going on at your business.
 However, quantifying and measuring performance metrics is easier said than done.
 Traditional metrics such as productivity can present a moving target and can often be misleading.
 As Jeff Haden notes in an article for Inc, “measuring is important, but measuring what you need to measure and measuring it the right way is critical.”

 There are a number of different methods to choose from for actually tracking performance metrics.
 The Houston Chronicle outlined regular appraisals, productivity tests, 360-degree feedback, and management by objectives as a few common forms of measuring individual performance metrics.
 That’s a lot to consider, but there are certainly options out there that can help you along.
-For instance, tools like WIRL and 7Geese aim to simplify feedback and help team members reach their goals.
+For instance, tools like 7Geese aim to simplify feedback and help team members reach their goals.

 Certainly, there are a number of different metrics that can be used when it comes to tracking how team members are doing, and the most effective ones will depend on your business and on different team member roles.
 Here are five metrics for measuring team member performance.

 Related reading: 10 Recruiting Hacks Every Talent Manager Should Know

 First and foremost, it’s important to look at whether a team member shows up to work or not.
 Attendance is definitely worth tracking.
 We’ve talked about using time and attendance data for company growth before, but team attendance can be a useful performance metric as well.
 Automating time and attendance is a great way to keep an eye on things.
 If a team member is consistently showing up late, leaving early, or taking an unusual number of sick days, they’re likely not showing their full potential.